Pageboy/pageboynoteswithfoam/multiplatform/Week 5.md

-#multiplatform

 # Week 5
+* Join work from home page and play
+* stop destinations from being hidden under the menubar
+* provide button to go back to the top (since this is a long scrolling page)
+* discuss media query strategies
+* discuss multimedia options
+* links from and to home page

+> If you target _mobile_ first then:
+> Use _min-width_ for media queries to change for wider screen
+>
+> If you target larger first then:
+> Use *max-width* for media queries

 ## To do for the play:

-* Fixed navigation hides the destination - sort out with  *scroll-padding-top*
+* Fixed navigation hides the destination when clicking an item in the navigation.
+We can - sort out with  *scroll-padding-top* on the `html` element.

 ```css
 html {
 scroll-padding-top: 45px;
 }
 ```

-* increase the value for the mobile version but:
+* You can increase the value for the mobile version but:

 Not good that clicking the links does not hide the menu - can only be sorted with javascript

 [[How to do Javascript]]

-* sort this out with simple javascript in the head tag of the play HTML
+* sort this out with simple javascript in the **head** tag of the play HTML

 ```javascript